Skip to content

 Read time: 11 min · Best for: venues with a regular weekly or monthly night

-Automation & analytics — for scale
+Automation & analytics: for scale

-Three posts shipping August–September 2026.
 For venues booking 100+ gigs a year, multi-room operators, and small-festival programmers wanting to automate the operational layer end-to-end.

 Zapier + Claude + Make for auto-classifying submissions (yes-shortlist / maybe / no-thanks), auto-drafting tier-appropriate replies, escalation rules.
 Run by you, not autonomous.